emanuelevernetti/hello-world/README.md

 First repository on github
 Primo progetto

-This is the first repository I've created on github.
+This is the first repository I've created on Github.